elabftw/elabftw/doc/manual.rst

 You can export and import items from the database (it can be several items).

 Press 't' to have a TODO list.

+In the editor, press Ctrl+shift+d to get today's date inserted at cursor position.